More

 The idea is that even if one factor is compromised, the unauthorized user would still need to breach at least one additional barrier to gain access, significantly complicating the intrusion process.

-Also Read: A passwordless world with FIDO authentication
+Also Read: A passwordless Authentication world with FIDO

 Reduces Risk of Exploited Credentials: Even if a hacker manages to discover a user’s password, they cannot easily bypass the second authentication factor without also having access to the user’s physical device or biometric information.

-Limits Damage from Phishing and Social Engineering: MFA can mitigate the damage of phishing attacks by requiring additional verification that the attacker may not be able to provide.
+Limits Damage from Phishing and Social Engineering: MFA method can mitigate the damage of phishing attacks by requiring additional verification that the attacker may not be able to provide.

 Multi-Factor Authentication Examples